arxanas/blog/_drafts/parsing-contextual-keywords.md

 * toc
 {:toc}

+*Thanks to Lucian Wischik for reviewing this article.*

 ## What's the problem with contextual keywords?

 Ordinarily in a programming language, a keyword isn't usable as an identifier.